 Dietitian Notes

-- These bars contain 16 grams of protein per serving!
+- These sweet and satisfying bars contain 16 grams of protein per serving!
 I am all for a sweet treat that helps meet your protein goals.

 - Make this recipe paleo-friendly by using sunflower seed butter and a paleo protein powder (I like collagen peptides).